Home

 • Your dog doesn't like you, or is worried or afraid of you

-• predatory behaviour - females i heath nearby?
+• predatory behaviour or maybe females in heath nearby?

 There's always a reason, dogs just don't do things without a motivation behind it.
 The problem is - how do we find the reason, and what can we do to solve it?